duellal/web-guided-project-client-auth/README.md

 # Q+A
 Is a token a cookie?
 - A cookie is what you put the token in to - it's a placeholder for the token data

+What is a header in the post request?
+Why do you need it?
+- There are headers for the different api calls used in the backend endpoint code